Queens Park

 The

-bowing out to AEK Athens having earlier defeated Brann Bergen, Slovan Bratislava
+bowing out to AEK Athens, having earlier defeated Brann Bergen, Slovan Bratislava

-and 1.FC Köln.
+and 1 .FC Köln.
+Sexton

-departed in the summer of 1977 with Frank Sibley taking over for the following
+departed in the summer of 1977, with Frank Sibley taking over for the following

-season and then Steve Burtenshaw being appointed for the 1978-79 campaign;
+season and then Steve Burtenshaw being appointed for the 1978-79 campaign.

-which ended in relegation before Docherty returned for a second spell at the
+It ended in relegation before Docherty returned for a second spell at the

 club as Gregory upgraded Loftus Road.
+Terry

 Rangers went on a run in the FA Cup of 1981-82, defeating West Bromwich Albion in the semi-final before going down to Tottenham Hotspur in the final after a replay.
 QPR became Division Two champions in 1982-83 to return to the top flight.